bohdon/GameExperiencesPlugin/README.md

 # Extended Game Feature Actions Plugin

 A collection of game feature actions for modularly adding abilities, widgets and more.
-This accompany's the GameExperiences plugin well by allowing each experience to define which abilities and UI to enable.
+This accompanies the GameExperiences plugin well by allowing each experience to define which abilities and UI to enable.

 ### Features